AdobeDocs/analytics-platform.en/help/analysis-workspace/export/export-cloud.md

 ## Export full tables from Analysis Workspace

-Before you can export full tables from Analysis Workspace, you first need to configure an export account and location, as described in [Configure cloud export locations](/help/components/exports/cloud-export-accounts.md).
+1. If you haven't already, configure an export account and location, as described in [Configure cloud export locations](/help/components/exports/cloud-export-accounts.md).

-To export a full table from Analysis Workspace:

 1. In Analysis Workspace, right-click the Freeform table that contains the data that you want to export.